| Ada source code: MPD Files | [ Ada compilers | Dansk ] |

 Thanks to Don Heyse for providing the Win32 version of the MPD tools.

-Now with support for both the ".ldr" and the
+Now with support for both the ".ldr

-".dat" extensions.
+" extensions.

 You can find information about Ada compilers at the AdaIC web site.